-But one of the biggest things that new parents tend to do wrong, says Stukus, is to overload the baby’s bedroom and crib with stuffed animals.
+But one of the biggest things that new parents tend to do wrong, says Stukus, is to overload the baby nursery and crib with stuffed animals.
 In addition to being a suffocation hazard, they can promote dust-mite growth.

 “Dust mites are one of the more common causes of indoor allergies, and they love stuffed animals.
 They collect inside them and are very hard to get rid of.
-So anybody who is exposed to lots of stuffed animals is just going to increase their exposure to dust-mite allergen,” explains Stukus, who recommends keeping the crib completely free of plush toys, pillows and other objects.
+So anybody who is exposed to lots of stuffed animals is going to increase their exposure to dust-mite allergen,” explains Stukus.
+He recommends keeping the crib completely free of plush toys, pillows and other objects.

 Don’t Sweat Small Stuff